LEAD: Liberal Feature-based Distillation for Dense Retrieval: Introduction

-To evaluate the effectiveness of LEAD, we conduct experiments on several public benchmarks, such as MS MARCO \cite{DBLP:conf/nips/NguyenRSGTMD16} and TREC Deep Learning Track \cite{DBLP:journals/corr/abs-2003-07820,DBLP:journals/corr/abs-2102-07662}, where LEAD achieves better performances than traditional response-based and feature-based methods.
-Furthermore, we also find that LEAD has two main advantages: (1) LEAD is extendable to the broad sense ``layers'', which include Transformers layers and linear layers that can be appended after the models depending on the downstream tasks.
-(2) LEAD is portable for the existing popular distillation pipeline for dense retrieval \cite{DBLP:conf/sigir/ZengZV22,lin2022prod}, which means it not only achieves superior performance but can also achieve further improvements with other effective pipelines.
+To evaluate the effectiveness of LEAD, we conduct experiments on several benchmarks, including MS MACRO Passage Ranking~\cite{DBLP:conf/nips/NguyenRSGTMD16}, TREC 2019 DL Track~\cite{DBLP:journals/corr/abs-2003-07820}, MS MARCO Document Ranking~\cite{DBLP:conf/nips/NguyenRSGTMD16} and TREC 2020 DL Track~\cite{DBLP:journals/corr/abs-2102-07662}.
+The experimental results demonstrate that LEAD consistently outperforms traditional response-based and feature-based methods on these benchmarks, verifying its effectiveness in the context of dense retrieval.
+Furthermore, we conduct an ablation study to evaluate the impact of our joint training and layer reweighting technique.
+The results confirm the effectiveness of these techniques, highlighting their contribution to the improved performance of LEAD.
+Additionally, we perform a layer selection study to assess the effectiveness of our random layer selection strategy.
+The study demonstrates that the random layer selection strategy outperforms other layer selection strategies, further validating the efficacy of our approach.
+Moreover, we observe two key advantages of LEAD: (1) LEAD is extendable to broad-sense ``layers'', which include Transformer layers and linear layers that can be appended to models depending on the downstream tasks.
+(2) LEAD is portable for the existing popular distillation pipelines for dense retrieval \cite{DBLP:conf/sigir/ZengZV22,lin2022prod}, which means it not only achieves superior performance by itself but also can achieve further improvements with other effective pipelines, such as curriculum learning~\cite{bengio2009curriculum,lin2022prod,DBLP:conf/sigir/ZengZV22,he2022curriculum} and data augmentation~\cite{shorten2019survey,DBLP:conf/emnlp/RenQLZSWWW21,bonifacio2022inpars}.

+The contributions of this work are as follows: \begin{itemize} \item We propose a novel knowledge distillation method LEAD, which uses similarity distribution of intermediate layers to distill knowledge from teacher model to student model.
+We use the \texttt{[CLS]} embedding vectors in the intermediate layer to calculate the similarity distribution, which accomplishes feature matching without the constraint on tokenizer or model architecture. \item We propose an effective layer aggregation method to let the student model learn from the most informative layers of the teacher model.
+We propose to jointly train teacher model and student model to further improve the performance of teacher model. \item LEAD achieves superior performance compared with both response-based methods and feature-based methods.
+LEAD is extendable and supports appending multiple linear layers after teacher model and student model.
+LEAD is easy-to-plug-in in existing distillation pipelines and further improves the performance of these distillation pipelines. \end{itemize}